Wizard (Dungeons & Dragons)

-The wizard is one of the standard character class in the Dungeons & Dragons fantasy role-playing game.
+The wizard, formerly known as the magic-user or mage, is one of the standard character classes in the Dungeons & Dragons fantasy role-playing game.
 A wizard uses arcane magic, and is considered less effective in melee combat than other classes.

 Publication history

 Creative origins

 The Magic-User class was inspired by the spell-casting magicians common in folklore and modern fantasy literature, particularly as portrayed in Jack Vance's The Dying Earth short stories, and John Bellairs's novel The Face in the Frost.
 Gandalf and Saruman from Tolkien's The Lord of the Rings and Merlin of King Arthur fame also influenced this class.

 Wizards memorize their spells, then forget them when cast in the fashion of magicians from Jack Vance's Dying Earth series of novels.

 Dungeons & Dragons

-In the original version of the game, 'magic-user was one of the base character classes.
+In the original version of the game, magic-user was one of the base character classes.
 Magic-User was one of the three original classes, the other two being Fighting Man (renamed Fighter in later editions) and Cleric.

 The Magic-User was physically weak and vulnerable but compensated for this with the potential to develop powerful spellcasting abilities.
 In practice a mid- to high-level Magic-User was a combination intelligence gatherer and walking artillery, gathering information about possible dangers not yet seen and augmenting the physical combat abilities of the other classes with potentially devastating long-range and area attacks.

-The term "Magic-User" was invented for the original Dungeons & Dragons rules developed by Gary Gygax and Dave Arneson (in order to avoid cultural connotations of terms such as "wizard" or "warlock").